 What advice would you give a student who aspired to create something like G-IRL?

 Don’t wait until you feel ready.
 If you think you have a good idea and it’s something other people will like, don’t overthink it.
 Just get the ball rolling.
 Also keep it simple.
 If your idea is really complex or requires a lot of knowledge and experience that you don’t yet have, simplify it and turn it something you can actually do well.

-It’s more rewarding to start small and grow at a pace you can manage, then to create something you cannot sustain or that you don’t have the budget for.
+It’s more rewarding to start small and grow at a pace you can manage, than to create something you cannot sustain or that you don’t have the budget for.
 My advice is to create the best quality thing your means will allow.

 What are you favourite memories of your time in the College?